escaner/catfeeder/README.md

 * 1 x Potentiometer 10 KOhm for display contrast
 * 1 x rotary encoder with pushbutton
 * 1 x temporary pushbutton
-* 1 x Robotdyn DS1307 I2C RTC module with battery as backup real time clock
+* 1 x Robotdyn DS1307 I2C RTC module with battery as real time clock and backup

+Note that in order for the reset function to correctly work, the Arduino Nano needs to have the new Optiboot bootloader: the old one bugs out on reset with the watchdog library.

 More info can be found in the doc directory, including schematics and pictures.
 Note that the schematic picture is as seen from the back.